 University campus in Michigan

-Explore 26 accredited information systems (MIS) degree programs in Michigan.
-Compare schools by graduation rate, salary outcomes, and tuition—from Macomb Community College to University of Michigan-Ann Arbor.
+Compare the top information systems colleges in Michigan.
+26 accredited information systems schools ranked by graduation rate, career outcomes, and value, from Macomb Community College to University of Michigan-Ann Arbor.

 #1 ProgramU of Michigan-Ann Arbor